roberto-triumph/triumph4php/README.md

-Triumph 4 PHP: Win the battle against your PHP projects
+Triumph4PHP: Win the battle against your PHP projects
 ============================================================
-The goal of Triumph4PHP is to provide a truly integrated development environment for developing mid to large size web applications using the LAMP stack and the Model-View-Controller (MVC) architecture.
+The goal of Triumph4PHP is to provide a truly integrated development environment for developing mid to large size web applications using the LAMP stack.
 The main objectives are:

  - Made specifically for PHP web applications; taking into account web application issues such as pretty URLs, active record patterns, duck-typing, and virtual hosts.
  - Provide a clutter-free, tight interface for managing PHP source code that has a native look on either Windows or Linux.
  - Leverage existing MVC frameworks (CodeIgniter, Symfony, CakePHP, Zend)
- - Reduce the time it takes to develop and debug applications by actively communicating with MySQL and Apache processes

 License
 -------